-Students may also choose a different graduate level cognate area of study approved by the PhD Program Committee.
+You may also choose a different graduate level cognate area of study.

-The minimum time to complete a PhD in Religion program is 4 years if no remedial or prerequisite courses are needed.
+The minimum time to complete a PhD in Religion program is 4 years for in-residence candidates (5 years for In-Ministry candidates), if no remedial or prerequisite courses are needed.
 Regular coursework must be completed and comprehensive examinations passed within 4 years from the date of initial registration to the program.
 All degree requirements have to be completed within eight years of initial registration.
-The dissertation, including the defense and subsequent revisions, must be completed in four years or less from the time the comprehensive examinations are passed.
-The two time limits (coursework + comprehensives, and dissertation + defense) apply independently so that shortening one does not lengthen the other.

 - An MA in Religion (MA-R), MDiv, or equivalent from an approved Seminary or University.